AvidlyWordPress/avidly-theme/README.md

 I have been developed with accessibility / WCAG 2.1 criteria in mind.

 ### Tailwind CSS
-I integrate with Tailwind CSS (version 2).
-Learn <a href="https://v2.tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.
+I integrate with Tailwind CSS.
+Learn <a href="https://tailwindcss.com/docs">how to use Tailwind CSS</a> by reading the documentation.

 ### Requirements
 * Requires at least WordPress 5.9